Artesia, New Mexico

 Artesia is a city in Eddy County, New Mexico, centered at the intersection of U.S. routes 82 and 285; the two highways serve as the city's Main Street and First Street, respectively.
 As of the 2020 census, the city population was 12,875.

 History

+In 1890, it was a route stop (named Miller) between Roswell and Carlsbad.
+As alivestock-shipping point on the Pecos Valley Southern Railway, it was later named Stegman.

 The town assumed its present name in 1903, after the discovery of an artesian aquifer in the area; artesian wells for agriculture flourished in the area until the aquifer became significantly depleted in the 1920s.
 The city was officially incorporated in 1905.
 It is home to one of the two Strangite meeting places in the world.

 Geography

 Artesia is located in northern Eddy County.
 US 82 leads east 64 mi to Lovington and west 110 mi to Alamogordo, while US 285 leads north 40 mi to Roswell and south 36 mi to Carlsbad, the Eddy County seat.

 According to the United States Census Bureau, Artesia has a total area of 25.7 sqkm, of which 0.05 sqkm, or 0.21%, is covered by water.

 The Pecos River is approximately 4 mi east of Artesia.